-Children going missing from education can act as a warning sign of safeguarding possibilities.
+Unexplainable and/or persistent absences from education can act as a warning sign of safeguarding possibilities.
 This may include abuse, neglect, child sexual exploitation, child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM or forced marriage.